Kansas City Southern : KCS Releases “For the Long Haul” Sustainability Report on 2018 Performance | MarketScreener

-Kansas City Southern (KCS) (NYSE: KSU) has released its 2018 sustainability report, “For the Long Haul: Delivering Prosperity, Valuing People, Protecting the Planet.”
+Kansas City, Mo., October 29, 2019.
+Kansas City Southern (KCS) (NYSE: KSU) has released its 2018 sustainability report, 'For the Long Haul: Delivering Prosperity, Valuing People, Protecting the Planet '.
 The report is available in the Corporate Responsibility section of www.kcsouthern.com.

 2018 Report Highlights: